proalvo/canoe-freestyle-timer/README.md

 ## Time for streaming video

-Arduino Uno has USB port which cane be transfer competition time to external device.
+Arduino Uno has USB port which can transfer competition time to external device.
 I made Raspberry Pi based device to provide time fro streaming video.
 See detailes at https://github.com/proalvo/green-screen